integral-business-intelligence/chroma-auditor/README.md

 3. Make your changes
 4. Submit a pull request

-Please check our issues page for current needs.

 ## License

-This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the MIT License

 ## Contact